Header image for 'Offerings' Page

 BZC is committed to supporting the ongoing bodhisattva work of transforming the suffering born out of complex social and historical causes, including conditioning and traumas associated with them.
 Our commitment to this bodhisattva work shows up in our Engaged Practice Groups, which examine particular social identities through the dharma.

 B-12: Buddhism and the 12 steps of recovery is a practice group exploring the connections between Buddhist practice and recovery.
 We will begin our evenings with brief meditation instruction, followed by a period of meditation, a short talk and discussion.
 Our meetings are open to all members of a 12-Step recovery program.
 The group is led by senior practitioners in recovery.
-B-12 offers online meetings via Zoom every Sunday evening.
+B-12 offers online meetings via Zoom every Sunday evening, an in-person meeting on the second Thursday of every month, and daily (Mon-Fri) morning meditation.
+For more information please contact us here.

 Parents Practice: We are a group of parent practitioners who support each other’s practice rooted in Bodhisattva vows and precepts.
 Our group emerged out of the context of Covid hardship—we took refuge in each other’s practice to care for the struggles and challenges we were facing, living in intense circumstances where most of us were locked up in our homes.
-We offer early morning online zazen (sitting meditation) Mondays–Fridays, as well as meetings every other Thursday, from 7:30-8:30pm.
+We offer early morning online zazen (sitting meditation) Mondays–Fridays, as well as evening meetings.
+For more information on the schedule, please contact us here.

-Zen Students of Color: We began as a one-year study group on Soto Zen texts, rituals, and histories for students of color.
-That evolved into a group for BIPOC students in leadership roles at BZC to find support in each other and the dharma teachers, explore the particular challenges faced by BIPOC practitioners, and to hold the diversity of experience within the coalition of “BIPOC.”
-That leadership group is currently meeting to focus on supporting each others’ practices as well as BIPOC practitioners at BZC.
+Zen Students of Color: Zen Students of Color began as a one-year study group on Soto Zen texts, rituals, and histories for students of color.
+This eventually evolved into a group for BIPOC students in leadership roles at BZC to find support and to hold the diversity of experience within the coalition of “BIPOC.”
+This group formally sunset in September 2025.
+Presently, BZC members and leadership are in the process of creating a peer-led support group for BIPOC practitioners at BZC.
+Please reach out to cityadmin@brooklynzen.org for more details.
+Thank you.

 Zazen is a central practice in our lineage and offered at all of our physical locations as well as online most mornings.
 We regularly offer zazen instruction, which can be helpful for both newcomers and those who have been sitting a while.